Share this article

 File Integrity Monitoring is a delicate balancing act

 f course the problem is that you will have millions of files on the network, and the vast majority of them are being changed regularly for legitimate purposes.
-So where should you focus your efforts in order to find the telltale signs of an attack?
+So where should you focus your efforts to find the telltale signs of an attack?

 The security experts at SecludIt have drawn up a shortlist of the most important files for you to monitor on Windows and Linux Operating systems.
 But it’s hard to get the sweet spot with FIM: